-The Battlefield Restoration & Archaeological Volunteer Organization, or BRAVO, is a membership group working toward the preservation and correct interpretation of New Jersey’s historical past.
+The Battlefield Restoration & Archaeological Volunteer Organization (BRAVO) website provides information on the preservation and authentic interpretation of New Jersey’s historical past.

 The Washington-Rochambeau Revolutionary Route is a National Historic Trail that traces the American and French armies’ route from Rhode Island to eventual victory in Yorktown Virginia.
 A substantial portion passes through New Jersey.